pentora server

 Common issues:

-- Port already in use: Change --bindaddress
+- Port already in use: Change

-- Config error: Validate config with pentora config validate
+sudo - Config error: Validate config with

 High Memory Usage